sieuwe1/Autonomous-Ai-drone-scripts/README.md

 Just take a look at how the Ai pilot avoids threes just like the human pilot!

-All tooling for gathering, training and validating Ai based pilots for pixhawk based multi rotors are avalible in this repo.
+~~All tooling for gathering, training and validating Ai based pilots for pixhawk based multi rotors are avalible in this repo.~~

+The Autonomous Point To Point navigation system based on End-2-End technology is currently become property of MRR drones. multirotorresearch.com.
+As MRR we are still dedicated to release awsome Open Source Software.
+However we do want to protect our software from being used by others to sell.
+This is why we will be working on creating a Open source version of our AI based pilot which anyone can use for free.
+However all tooling and method for creating these models will stay secret.
+But we will publish fully trained models for free!

 ## Autonomous Person Following Flight Demo
 <p align="center">